AhmadNourelddine/furnifuture/README.md

 ### User Stories
 - As a user, I want to browse furniture for sale, so that I can find the product I seek for
+- As a user, I want to search for furniture and add it to my cart
+- As a user, I want to search for shipping and save it to my cart
-- As a user, I want to sell my used furniture to find a quick purchase
+- As a user, I want to sell my furniture
+- As a user, I want to find a shipping service to deliver the furniture I purchase
 - As a user, I want to promote my furniture shipping service, so that I can find more clients online
+- As a user, I want to customize my profile

 <br><br>